peeb01/ProjectBD/README.md

   "dayoff": "string"
 }

-<span style="background-color: red;">The dateOfBirth field should be in the specified format, for example, "1996-Jul-15."</span>
+<span style="background-color: none;">The dateOfBirth field should be in the specified format, for example, "1996-Jul-15."</span>

 <span style="background-color: red;">The gender field should be a single character, either "M" for male or "F" for female.</span>